 The leader begins with the left foot; the follower with the right.
 The basic movement will involve stepping on 1, 2, 3 and tapping the foot with no weight on 4.
 At this point, we step on 5, 6, 7, tap on 8 and repeat from 1.
 This pattern can be done going side to side, forward and back, in place, or rotating left and right.
 Click here to watch a video of a group class.

 Is that all there is to it?

-Bachata is a popular and friendly dance, but there are a number of steamy, provocative Bachata styles as well.
+In and out of Latin clubs, Bachata is a popular and friendly dance, but there are a number of steamy, more provocative Bachata styles as well.
 We’ll cover them in another post.
-But, please remember whatever style you’re dancing begins with the basics listed above.
+But, please remember they all begin with the basics listed above.
 Find a beginner’s class and get going.
 You won’t regret it!